 - Floor waste regulations – floor waste is required if you live in an apartment.
 In a home, it is a requirement if the shower space is unenclosed.

 - Strata approval – the owner’s corporation for a strata property must vote to approve changes to waterproofing under NSW law, as a result, most bathroom renovations will require strata approval.

 No matter where you are adding a new bathroom in the home, the cost will depend on many factors.
 These include how big the room is, electrical and plumbing work, where it is located and whether you’re adding onto an existing space or building onto the house.

-The cost is a substantial investment for a homeowner, but that can be more than offset by the enjoyment it brings and the value it adds to the house especially when completed by an experienced bathroom renovator.
+The cost is a substantial investment for a homeowner, but that can be more than offset by the enjoyment it brings and the value it adds to the house especially when completed by experienced bathroom renovators in Sydney.

 The importance of good bathroom design and planning

-You dream of a fully functional and beautiful extra bathroom that is a perfect match for your family’s needs.
-But if it turns out not to your liking or unforeseen issues crop up such as antiquated wiring, insufficient water pressure and inefficient use of space, it could be expensive and difficult to change.
+You dream of a fully functional and beautiful extra bathroom that perfectly matches your family’s needs.
+But if it turns out not to your liking or unforeseen issues such as antiquated wiring, insufficient water pressure and inefficient use of space crop up, it could be expensive and difficult to change.